Eric Wood (baseball): Chinatrust Brothers

 On December 29, 2018, Wood signed a contract with the Chinatrust Brothers of the Chinese Professional Baseball League.
 However, just two games into the season, Wood was released by the Brothers on March 27, 2019.

 On March 24, 2019, Wood made his CPBL debut.
 It was rumored that his release could have resulted from an argument between himself and Brothers manager Scott Budner, who allegedly tried to physically fight Wood following a game on March 26.

-Return to Pittsburgh
+Pittsburgh Pirates (second stint)

-On March 29, 2019, Wood signed a minor league deal to return to the Pittsburgh Pirates organization.
-He became a free agent following the 2019 season.
+On March 29, 2019, Wood signed a minor league contract to return to the Pittsburgh Pirates organization.
+In 78 games for the Triple–A Indianapolis Indians, he slashed .247/.319/.414 with nine home runs and 32 RBI.
+Wood elected free agency following the season on November 4.

 Winnipeg Goldeyes

-On March 23, 2020, Wood signed with the Winnipeg Goldeyes of the independent American Association.
-Wood was released on August 31, 2020.
+On March 23, 2020, Wood signed with the Winnipeg Goldeyes of the American Association of Independent Professional Baseball.
+Wood was released on August 31.

 International career

 Wood played for the Canada national baseball team in the 2017 World Baseball Classic, 2019 Pan American Games Qualifier, 2019 Pan American Games and 2019 WBSC Premier12.